Time Series

 So interestingly, while the time series changes dramatically in shape, the correlation pattern still shows some qualitative resemblance.

-All results shown so far, represent the recording of the segment of 6 seconds chosen at the beginning.
-The human brain produces time-dependent voltage changes 24 hours a day and as seeing only a few seconds is only a partial view.
-The next step to investigate is to show how the features found for one segment vary over time.
+All results shown so far, represent the recording of the segment of 6 seconds we chose at the beginning of the lesson.
+The human brain produces time-dependent voltage changes 24 hours a day.
+Thus seeing only a few seconds provides only a partial view.
+The next step is therefore to investigate and demonstrate how the features found for one segment may vary over time.

 Exercises